globalsmile/Twitter-Sentiment-Analysis/README.md

 As shown from [Data Visualization](https://github.com/globalsmile/Twitter-Analysis#Data-Visualization), It can be deducted that:

-- The were `480` tweets for the #NG30DaysOfLearning
+- The were `680` tweets for the #NG30DaysOfLearning
-- The were about `148` users
+- The were about `234` users
-- The observation lasted  for `23` days
+- The average engagement rate is `34%`

 ---